hyperskill/intro-to-github/README.md

 You cannot make changes in these files directly because you are not collaborator.

 The *Issues* tab is used to discuss ideas, enchacements, bugs, questions, and so on.
-Each *Issue* has a status.
+They are grouped by *Open* and *Closed*.

 The *Pull requests* tab contains proposals to make some changes in the files located in the repository.
 Repo's owners may review a request and put your changes if they look good.